dkoch84/spacemail/README.md

 Postman is great, but even with newman, it's not meant to load test.
 But what if you have few resources and are lazy?
 You're gonna wanna do more with those postman collections someone made.
 So you want to use newman to run them, and then use GNU Parallel to run newman in parallel.
 This is the necessary components to do that, so you can build that **reporter of reporters**.

-To us this, you'll need some stuff:
+To use this, you'll need some stuff:

 ```bash
 npm install -g newman newman-reporter-json-summary